openstack-archive/sahara/doc/source/userdoc/guest-requirements.rst

 -------------------------------

 This plugin does not have any additional requirements.
-Currently, only the CentOS Linux distribution is supported but other distributions will be supported in the future.
+Currently, only the CentOS Linux and Ubuntu distributions are supported but other distributions will be supported in the future.
 To speed up provisioning, the HDP packages can be pre-installed on the image used.
 The packages' versions depend on the HDP version being used.